You must remember that the first three decades of mobile tech development had a crazy race of fitting everything in the smallest size possible.

 However, compactness can’t be the sole factor in choosing a drone.
 Does the product fare well among its competitors?

 Hi, this is Dhia.
-I’m a passionate travel blogger and drone-flyer, and today I’m going to talk about this charming and sweet mini-drone, DJI Spark.
+I’m a passionate travel blogger and drone-flyer, and today I’m going to talk about the DJI Spark, a charming and adorable mini-drone.

 15th October Update: